NeonGeckoCom/neon-docs/docs/overview/definitions.md

 More information is available
 [on Github](https://neongeckocom.github.io/neon-docs/neon_core/index).

+## Operations Documentation
+The Operations Documentation and other documents discussing code organization or processes use some specific terms to refer to different kinds of modules.

+### Plugin
+Refers to a module that may be replaced by an equivalent module.
+These will usually extend a class from [ovos-plugin-manager](https://github.com/openvoiceos/ovos-plugin-manager).

+### Skill
+Refers to a class that extends `MycroftSkill`, `OVOSSkill`, or `NeonSkill`.
+A `skill` is a subset of a `plugin`.
+For the purposes of the operations documentation, a skill is distinctly different from a plugin.

+### Service
+Refers to a module that runs as a standalone service.
+This often includes a Docker container that runs the service.
+Many plugins may be run as a standalone service, but for the purposes of the operations documentation those are considered plugins and not services.
+> For example, `neon-audio` is a service but `neon-tts-plugin-coqui` is not.
+Even though the plugin has a container with a web UI, it is a TTS plugin first.

+### Library
+Refers to Python packages that do not expose any services or implement a specific plugin.
+These are often dependencies of many plugins and services.

 ## Neon (and OVOS and Mycroft) Core
 Some commonly used terms in the context of Neon (and other) Cores.
 See also the [OVOS Docs](https://openvoiceos.github.io/community-docs/glossary/) and